 The team was puzzled and paralysed.
 Why would people say they wanted something then reject it?

 We got the call.
 The leaders at Sony Music proved open-minded and innovative.
-When we suggested bringing in psychological tools they didn’t blink.
+When we suggested bringing in specialist diagnostic tools they didn’t blink.
 Instead, their attitude was ‘if we don’t know the problems, we can’t solve them’.

 We set to work.
-WorkForces uncovered significant insights that ran contrary to received wisdom.
+Within The Change Index is a tool called The Culture Index.
+It uncovered significant insights that ran contrary to received wisdom.
 We found that some challenging perceptions existed about the role of technology in a relationship-driven culture.
 We assessed the impact of digital disruption on employee attitudes and behaviour.
 And we identified various ways that organisational narratives were influencing people’s willingness and ability to change, for better and worse.